 Alexander S. Ghiso

-Mr. Ghiso is an Analyst in the Global Value team at Vinik Asset Management LP, where he focuses on investment opportunities in the financial and real estate sectors.
-He recently spent two years working in Cairo with Commercial International Bank S.A.E., the leading financial institution in Egypt, where he performed a number of management roles, including Head of Strategy and Investments and Deputy CEO of CI Capital Holdings.
+Mr. Ghiso is currently a Managing Director at BlueSpruce Investments.
+Previously, he was an Analyst in the Global Value team at Vinik Asset Management LP, where he focuses on investment opportunities in the financial and real estate sectors.
+Mr. Ghiso spent two years working in Cairo with Commercial International Bank S.A.E., the leading financial institution in Egypt, where he performed a number of management roles, including Head of Strategy and Investments and Deputy CEO of CI Capital Holdings.
 Previously, he was a Managing Director with Ripplewood in New York and an Executive Director in Mergers & Acquisitions with Morgan Stanley in Chicago.
 Mr. Ghiso began his finance career with Credit Suisse First Boston.
 Following college, he spent a year teaching English in Lviv, Ukraine.
 He is the founder of the Neil Samuel Ghiso Foundation, which is dedicated to promoting compassionate medical care.
 Mr. Ghiso earned a J.D. from the University of Chicago Law School and a B.S. in mathematics and political science from the University of Michigan.

 Mr. Habib is Co-Founder and Managing Partner of Intercontinental Aircraft Group LLC (IAG), a global aircraft acquisition consulting and brokerage firm.
 Prior to co-founding IAG in 2012, Mr. Habib spent 17 years at a leading corporate aircraft manufacturer, where he held various positions of leadership, lastly as a Senior Vice President and corporate officer.
 Mr. Habib’s operational aviation experience includes eight years of active duty service as an officer in the U.S. Marine Corps and Navy where he was designated as a naval aviator- he flew duties as a pilot with Southwest Airlines Co., and spent time as a demonstration pilot for an aircraft manufacturer.
 He holds an FAA Airline Transport Pilot (ATP) license and numerous aircraft type ratings.
 Mr. Habib is a graduate of Rutgers University where he earned a Bachelor of Arts degree in political science.